alfert/propcheck/README.md

 ```

 Per default, the counter examples file is stored in the build directory (`_build`),
-independent from the build environment.
+independent from the build environment, in the file `propcheck.ctex`.

 ## Links to other documentation